lewagon/dotfiles/02-OOP/02-OO-Advanced/03-About-self/README.md

 You use the `self` keyword in ruby to access the context that the program is currently working inside of.

 The rule is simple.
 Used inside an instance method, `self` will point to the object on which the method is called.
-When used inside the class or module, or before the method name when defining a class method (i.e. `def self.method ; end`), `self` represents the first class or module enclosing it.
+When used inside the class or module, or before the method name when defining a class method (i.e. `def self.method; end`), `self` represents the first class or module enclosing it.

 There are basically 3 contexts: